fffffsssss/AI4Loc/README.md

 ### Demo 3: Whole-Cell Nup96 NPC Dataset
 Demo 3 is based on the whole-cell Nup96 NPC dataset with a 6 μm DMO Tetrapod PSF.
 The script `demo3-exp_whole_cell_tetra6.py` trains LUNAR SL with a mismatched PSF.

+### Demo 4: Notebooks with GUI for Demo 2
+Demo 4 provides three Jupyter notebooks with graphical user interface (GUI) to demonstrate PSF calibration, model learning, and model inference.
+This demo uses the same data as Demo 2.
+A video is available to show the usage of these notebooks.